We answer your questions on Breast Implant Replacement

 A common reason for breast implant replacement is that the patient is unhappy with the size of their original implants and would like to have a bigger or smaller implant instead.

-Picking your original implant size is not usually a haste decision and you should have had a sizing process with your surgeon or a nurse who would have taken measurements of your breast base and shape in order to advise on the best implant suited for you.
+Picking your original implant size is not usually a haste decision and you should have had a sizing process with your surgeon or a nurse who would have taken measurements of your breast base and shape to advise on the best implant suited for you.

 Over time, preferences may change which can result in patients wishing they had bigger or smaller implants.
-The amount you can decrease or increase the size of your implant does depend on your breast tissue and chest size.
+The amount you can decrease or increase the size of your implant depends on your breast tissue and chest size.
 If you have minimal breast tissue then it is best to not go up in size of too much as you risk your natural breast tissue becoming distorted and often the implant will be too wide for your chest resulting in a very unnatural and fake appearance.

 There is not usually too much of a problem downsizing your implants.
 You will be able to go as small as you desire before reaching your natural breast tissue size – in which case it is best to just remove the implant.
-One issue to downsizing may be that you might require a mastopexy or uplift.
+One issue with downsizing may be that you might require a mastopexy or uplift.
 The tissue around the implant would have been stretched to fit the larger implant and by putting a smaller implant in, could result in excess skin.

-It is always advisable that you do visit your previous plastic surgeon should you decide that you wish to replace or remove your implants.
+It is always advisable that you visit your previous plastic surgeon should you decide that you wish to replace or remove your implants.
 This surgeon will know your case history, circumstances and most importantly the details of the implants and where they are positioned within the bust.

 However, we understand that this may not always be possible, nor is it essential.

-A new plastic surgeon would usually be happy to discuss your case with you however they will ask for the following information;
+- A new plastic surgeon would usually be happy to discuss your case with you however they will ask for the following information;

-The make of your implants
+- The make of your implants

-The size of your implants (CC’s)
+- The size of your implants (CC’s)

-The shape of your implant (anatomical or round)
+- The shape of your implant (anatomical or round)

-The position of your implant (in-front or behind the muscle)
+- The position of your implant (in-front or behind the muscle)

-and any other relevant details about the procedure
+- and any other relevant details about the procedure

-Your new surgeon will need this information to be able to put in the place the most appropriate treatment plan for your removal or replacement surgery in order you to achieve the best result.
+Your new surgeon will need this information to be able to put in place the most appropriate treatment plan for your removal or replacement surgery in order you to achieve the best result.

 Does the new implant go in the same place as the old one?

-In the majority of cases your surgeon will choose to place your new implants in the same pocket as your previous implants because this means your recovery time will be shorter.
+In the majority of cases, your surgeon will choose to place your new implants in the same pocket as your previous implants because this means your recovery time will be shorter.

 However, if your surgeon finds there is an issue with the pocket, or you have expressed concerns of a capsule or you can feel the edges of an implant then they may suggest changing the position of your new implant to instead sit under the muscle (if it was previously in front) as this can usually rectify any issues with outlines of the implants being prominent.

 If your previous implant was sitting high and felt a little unnatural then they may discuss placing your new implant in front of the muscle as a high implant is usually caused by your muscle holding it in a higher position.
-Moving in in front will allow the implant to settle into a more natural position within the bust.
+Moving in front will allow the implant to settle into a more natural position within the bust.

 If I want to have my implants replaced, would that involve having two separate procedures?